hnjw-png/battleships/README.md

 * I have manually tested the game to see if each function works :
 1. I have tested, if the user cannot guess the same guess twice, and that works and the user is prompted that they have guessed the same place twice, and then gets another turn.
 2. I have tested if the user can guess outside the board or not, it works and the user is prompted to make another valid guess...if they guess a number which is not with 1-7.
 3. I have tested if the ships appear on the board with 'p' when found and they do.
-As well as after each guess the baord appears again with all guesses updated each time.
+As well as after each guess the board appears again with all guesses updated each time.
 4. I have also tested if the - appears when there is a wrong guess and it does.
 5. I have checked if the user can keep track of how many turns remaining and they can.
 They see a prompt stating how many guesses remaining.
 6. I have looked to see if the game ends automatically after turns have been exceeded, and it does.